 Believe it or not, we are still in the Summer season, folks.
 So what that means is we can still get our BBQ on.
-Now if you own your smoker, why not create a juicy and delicious Pulled Pork?
+Now, if you own your smoker, why not create a juicy and delicious Pulled Pork?
 All you need are some wood chips or other great wood.
-While you have other cooks prefer not to have too much wood.
+While you have other cooks who prefer not to have too much wood.

-• Factors such as the intensity of smoke, the aroma, and the wood's compatibility with other flavors in your recipe should be considered when selecting the best wood for pulled pork.
+- Factors such as the intensity of smoke, the aroma, and the wood's compatibility with other flavors in your recipe should be considered when selecting the best wood for pulled pork.

-• Experimenting with different wood combinations and understanding the characteristics of each type will allow you to find the perfect smoked wood for your pulled pork, elevating it to the next level of deliciousness.
+- Experimenting with different wood combinations and understanding the characteristics of each type will allow you to find the perfect smoked wood for your pulled pork, elevating it to the next level of deliciousness.

 Introduction: The Importance of Smoked Wood in Pulled Pork